Homogeneity in Coxeter groups and split crystallographic groups: Introduction

 In recent years, the notion of homogeneity has been central in the model theory of finitely generated groups.
 Recall that the \emph{type} of a finite tuple $u$ of elements of a group $G$, denoted by $\mathrm{tp}(u)$, is the set of first-order formulas $\phi(x)$ (where $x$ denotes a tuple of variables of the same arity as $u$) such that $\phi(u)$ is satisfied by $G$.
 Obviously, two finite tuples $u,v$ that are in the same $\mathrm{Aut}(G)$-orbit have the same type; the group $G$ is said to be $\aleph_0$-\emph{homogeneous}, or simply \emph{homogeneous}, if the converse holds: for any integer $n\geq 1$ and tuples $u,v\in G^n$ having the same type, there is an element $\sigma\in \mathrm{Aut}(G)$ such that $\sigma(u)=v$.
 One of the major results in this area is the homogeneity of finitely generated free groups, proved by Perin and Sklinos \cite{PS12} and independently by Ould Houcine \cite{OH11}, relying on techniques introduced by Sela in his work on the Tarski problem for free groups (see \cite{Sel06} and other papers in the series), but the question of homogeneity remains open for many interesting classes of finitely generated groups, in particular in the presence of torsion.

 The main motivation behind the present work is to continue our development of the model theory of (finitely generated) Coxeter groups (see \cite{MUHLHERR2022297,PS23,AP24}).
 In this paper we study the problem of homogeneity for this class of groups.
-Interestingly, our investigations on this topic lead to results and questions of independent interest, notably on first-order rigidity, profinite rigidity and profinite homogeneity (a notion that we will introduce in this paper).
+Interestingly, our investigations on this topic lead to results and questions of independent interest, notably on first-order rigidity, profinite rigidity and {\em profinite homogeneity}.
+This last notion has already appeared elsewhere under the name {\em profinite rigidity of words}; we arrived at it independently.
+We will elaborate further on the connection with profinite rigidity of words below.

 Recall that a \emph{Coxeter group} is a group that admits a presentation of the form where $m_{ii}=1$ and $m_{ij} = m_{ji} \in \mathbb{N}^{\ast}\cup \lbrace \infty\rbrace$ for every $1\leq i,j\leq n$ (the relation $(s_is_j)^{\infty}=1$ means that $s_is_j$ has infinite order).
 Such a presentation is called a \emph{Coxeter presentation}.
 A Coxeter group is said to be \emph{even} (respectively \emph{right-angled}) if it admits a Coxeter presentation such that $m_{ij}$ is even or infinite for all $i\neq j$ (respectively $m_{ij}$ belongs to $\lbrace 2,\infty\rbrace$ for all $i\neq j$).
 A Coxeter group is said to be \emph{spherical} if it is finite (in which case it is obviously homogeneous) and \emph{affine} if it is virtually abelian and infinite.
-Among the infinite and non-affine Coxeter groups, a class of particular interest is that of Coxeter groups that are hyperbolic in the sense of Gromov (note that at the intersection of the irreducible affine Coxeter groups and the hyperbolic Coxeter groups, there is only the infinite dihedral group).
+Among the infinite and non-affine Coxeter groups, a class of particular interest is that of Coxeter groups that are hyperbolic in the sense of Gromov (at the intersection of the irreducible affine Coxeter groups and the hyperbolic Coxeter groups there is only the infinite dihedral group).